Medical thermometer: Liquid-filled

-The traditional thermometer is a glass tube with a bulb at one end containing a liquid which expands in a uniform manner with temperature.
-The tube itself is narrow (capillary) and has calibration markings along it.
-The liquid is often mercury, but alcohol thermometers use a colored alcohol.
-Medically, a maximum thermometer is often used, which indicates the maximum temperature reached even after it is removed from the body.
+The traditional thermometer is a glass capillary tube, with a bulb at one end containing a liquid which expands uniformly with temperature.
+The tube itself is narrow and shows calibration markings.
+The contained liquid is often mercury, but alcohol thermometers use a coloured alcohol.
+Medically, a maximum thermometer is often used, which indicates the maximum temperature reached even after the thermometer is removed from the body.

-To use the thermometer, the bulb is placed in the location where the temperature is to be measured and left long enough to be certain to reach thermal equilibrium—typically five minutes in the mouth and ten minutes under the armpit.
-Maximum-reading is achieved by means of a constriction in the neck close to the bulb.
-As the temperature of the bulb rises, the liquid expands up the tube through the constriction.
+To use the thermometer, its bulb is placed where the temperature is to be measured, and the bulb is left long enough to reach definite thermal equilibrium – typically five minutes in the mouth and ten minutes under the armpit.
+The maximum reading is achieved via a constriction in the neck near the bulb.
+As the bulb's temperature rises, the liquid expands up the tube through the constriction.
 When the temperature falls, the column of liquid breaks at the constriction and cannot return to the bulb, thus remaining stationary in the tube.
-After reading the value, the thermometer must be reset by repeatedly swinging it sharply to shake the liquid back through the constriction.
+After its value is read, the thermometer must be reset by repeatedly swinging it sharply, in order to shake the liquid back through the constriction.

 Mercury

-Mercury-in-glass thermometers have been considered the most accurate liquid-filled types.
-However, mercury is a toxic heavy metal, and mercury has only been used in clinical thermometers if protected from breakage of the tube.
+The mercury-in-glass thermometer has been considered the most accurate liquid-filled type.
+However, mercury is a toxic heavy metal, and it is only used in clinical thermometers if protected from tube breakage.

-The tube must be very narrow to minimise the amount of mercury in it—the temperature of the tube is not controlled, so it must contain very much less mercury than the bulb to minimise the effect of the temperature of the tube—and this makes the reading rather difficult as the narrow mercury column is not very visible.
-Visibility is less of a problem with a coloured liquid.
+The tube must be narrow to minimise the amount of mercury contained: the temperature of the tube is uncontrolled, so the tube must contain much less mercury than the bulb to minimise the effect of tube temperature.
+This requirement makes temperature reading difficult, because the narrow mercury column is difficult to view.
+Visibility is less of a problem when the thermometer contains a coloured liquid.

-It has been decided by many states to prohibit the use and sale of mercury thermometers due to the risk of handling and spilling, and the potential to cause mercury poisoning; the vigorous swinging needed to "reset" a mercury maximum thermometer makes it easy to accidentally break it and release poisonous mercury vapors.
-Mercury thermometers have largely been replaced by electronic digital thermometers, or, more rarely, thermometers based on liquids other than mercury (such as galinstan, coloured alcohols and heat-sensitive liquid crystals).
+Many states in the United States prohibit using and selling mercury thermometers because of the risk of mishandling and spilling, as well as potential mercury poisoning; the vigorous swinging needed to reset a mercury maximum thermometer facilitates accidental breakage and the release of poisonous mercury vapors.
+Mercury thermometers have largely been replaced by electronic digital thermometers or (more rarely) thermometers containing liquids other than mercury (such as galinstan, coloured alcohols and heat-sensitive liquid crystals).

 Gallium

-One company markets a thermometer of this sort which it bills as "the first analogue thermometer without mercury," as it instead uses the liquid metal gallium.
-Gallium is considered non-toxic and when disposed of does not face environmental concerns.
-Like mercury, gallium is a liquid at body temperature (melting point 29.7 °C), but according to the manufacturer an alloy of gallium, indium and tin is actually used, resulting in a lower melting temperature.
+The company Geratherm markets a thermometer billed as "the first analogue thermometer without mercury", because the thermometer contains the liquid metal gallium.
+Gallium is considered non-toxic; when disposed of, it does not raise environmental concerns.
+Like mercury, gallium is liquid at human body temperature (with a melting point of 29.7 °C).
+However, according to the manufacturer, the thermometer actually uses an alloy of gallium, indium and tin, which results in a lower melting temperature.